isaac-kami/ParaviewFenicsOciCloud/README.md

 ```
 <br></br>
-Perform a check from command line:
+Perform a check from command line, by listing the objects from bucket "examplebucket":
 ```
 root@fenics-instance:/opt/test# oci os object list -bn examplebucket {